IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Custom Header
 ^^^^^^^^^^^^^

-As a starting point you can download :download:`custom-header.html </_static/installation/files/var/www/dataverse/branding/custom-header.html>` and place it at ``/var/www/dataverse/branding/custom-header.html``.
+As a starting point you can copy the ``custom-header.html`` file located at ``/_static/installation/files/var/www/dataverse/branding/custom-header.html`` and place it at ``/var/www/dataverse/branding/custom-header.html``.

 Given this location for the custom header HTML file, run this curl command to add it to your settings:

-``curl -X PUT -d '/var/www/dataverse/branding/custom-header.html' http://localhost:8080/api/admin/settings/:HeaderCustomizationFile``
+:command:`curl -X PUT -d '/var/www/dataverse/branding/custom-header.html' http://localhost:8080/api/admin/settings/:HeaderCustomizationFile`

 If you have enabled a custom header or navbar logo, you might prefer to disable the theme of the root dataverse.
 You can do so by setting ``:DisableRootDataverseTheme`` to ``true`` like this:

-``curl -X PUT -d 'true' http://localhost:8080/api/admin/settings/:DisableRootDataverseTheme``
+:command:`curl -X PUT -d 'true' http://localhost:8080/api/admin/settings/:DisableRootDataverseTheme`

 Please note: Disabling the display of the root Dataverse collection theme also disables your ability to edit it.
 Remember that Dataverse collection owners can set their Dataverse collections to "inherit theme" from the root.
 Those Dataverse collections will continue to inherit the root Dataverse collection theme (even though it no longer displays on the root).
 If you would like to edit the root Dataverse collection theme in the future, you will have to re-enable it first.